Capsicum: Uses, Benefits and Side Effects

 FAQs

-What is the side effect of capsicum?
+What are the side effects of capsicum?

 Is capsicum good or bad for you?